OpenMage/OpenMage.github.io/_posts/2019-08-18-new-home-magento-connect-modules.md

 ---
 layout: post
-title: Plan for the time after Magento 1 eol
+title: A new Home for Magento Connect Modules
 author: flyingmana
 ---